storj/storj/README.md

 ## TODO

 * Create a repository for all our testing, such that the jenkinsfile could be in sync or shared.
 Otherwise we need to manually keep staticcheck, go, golint etc. settings in sync.
+* Repository for creating builds and docker images.

 ## Potential Problems